mitroadmaps/map-maintainer/changeseeking_tracing/README.md

 Setup
 -----

-tensorflow-gpu 1.15 is needed to run this code.
+tensorflow-gpu 1.15 with Python 2.7 is needed to run this code.

 The expected data format for satellite images and road network graphs is the same as for https://github.com/mitroadmaps/roadtracer-beta.
 There are detailed